Infineon/mtb-example-psoc6-emwin-eink-freertos/README.md

    You can also just start the application creation process again and select a different kit.

    If you want to use the application for a kit not listed here, you may need to update the source files.
-If the kit does not have the required resources, the application may not work.
+If the Kit does not have the required resources, the application may not work.

 3. In the **Project Creator - Select Application** dialog, choose the example by enabling the checkbox.